LaudateCorpus1/SILDeploymentHelper/ReadMe.md

   1. For Windows Server 2008 R2 SP1
     * KB3109118
 1. The client certificate type is .PFX and not of any other format.
+2. For functions (2 & 3) that modify a VHD, administrator access to the server that holds the VHD is required.

 ##1.
 Enable-SILCollector
 This function will enable SIL, on a remote server, to publish inventory data to a SIL Aggregator.
 This script can be executed in a loop to configure SIL on multiple computers (Windows Servers only).

 ### Prerequisites